scttcper/ngx-toastr/README.md

 ### Toastr Service methods return:

-Toastr Service will return undefined if prevent duplicates is enabled

 ```typescript
 export interface ActiveToast {
   /** Your Toast ID.
 Use this to close it individually */